diegodc1/diegodc1/README.md

 ### A little boy learning to program 💻

-- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT, PHP, PASCAL, DELPHI
+- 🌱 I’m currently learning JAVA
-- 🤔 I’m looking for help with JAVASCRIPT, PHP, PASCAL, DELPHI
 - 📫 How to reach me: diegoalvesdc12@gmail.com